hl5814/AMJ/README.md

-MJSA [Malicious JavaScript Code Analyser]
+AMJ [Analyzer for Malicious JavaScript]
 ================================================================
-Malicious JavaScript Code Analyser.
 Parse the given JavaScript Codes and extract features, and then cluster the given samples into different groups.

 ## Usage
 #### main program: